outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - origin/target structure (sub-structure of input/output)
             - the solution is some change that resolves the difference (reduces distance) between origin/target, connects origin/target, or makes conversion between origin/target trivial
             - the solution is changing the origin or target position/structure so the problem is more solvable or reduced
+      - derive
+        - abstract reverse input/output direction
+          - the solution is the generalized path from an example solution to the problem definition

   - ml explanation of finding coefficients of prediction function by applying distortions to coefficients & ruling out distortions that dont contribute to prediction accuracy
     - can be optimized with reductions like: